trevordevore/ember-infinity/README.md

 Simple, flexible infinite scrolling for Ember CLI Apps.
 Works out of the box with the [Kaminari Gem](https://github.com/amatsuda/kaminari.git).

+* Ember.js v3.24 or above
+* Ember CLI v3.24 or above
+* Node.js v12 or above

 Table of Contents:

 + [Installation](#installation)